mskordal/my-sel4-projects/accProfPass/README.md

    them to inject call instructions to those functions.
 2. In the beginning of the main function it initializes the performance counters and sets them according to `events.txt`.
-3. It defines a function called `fprof_prolog`.
+3. It defines a function called `accprof_prolog`.
 This function writes the profiling function ID and event IDs to the HLS.
 If `USE_HLS` is set, the pass spins on the idle bit of the hardware to make sure multiple writes will not overlap and corrupt the data.
-4. It defines a function called `fprof_epilog`.
+4. It defines a function called `accprof_epilog`.
 This function takes the current 7 values of the local variables defined in the prologue.
 It reads the 6 counters and the cycle counter and adds each result with the corresponding local variable and then assigns the sum to the corresponding global variable.
    It then writes the global values to the HLS hardware.
 The next steps apply for every function listed in `functions.txt`:
-1. In the function prologue the pass defines 7 local variables that to store counted events and then calls `fprof_prolog`.
+1. In the function prologue the pass defines 7 local variables that to store counted events and then calls `accprof_prolog`.
-2. After `fprog_epilog` counters are started to begin counting.
+2. After `accprog_epilog` counters are started to begin counting.
 3. In the body of each function, the pass searches for calls to those same functions.
 Before each call instruction, the pass stores the current event values since when the callee will be called, the counters will be reset.
 Then right after the call, the pass adds the callee's results to the currently stored values of the caller and resets the counters to resume execution.
-4. The pass then searchs for return instructions in the profiling function and before each return instruction found, it injects a call to `fprof_epilog`.
+4. The pass then searchs for return instructions in the profiling function and before each return instruction found, it injects a call to `accprof_epilog`.
 5. For the software HLS mode, the pass prints the call graph in a csv format at epilogue of main.